 Every year in September and October, hunters return to fields and forests that are still green and growing for early season hunts.
 But, there’s one major problem they face: the old proverbial situation where the hunter becomes the hunted … by bugs.
-If grass and leaves are still growing, you can bet it is warm enough for mosquitoes, ticks, chiggers and gnats to be alive and ready to feed on you.
+If grass and leaves are still growing, you can bet it is warm enough for mosquitoes, ticks, chiggers and gnats to be ready to feed on you.
 Tiny insects might not seem as intimidating as being stalked by a cougar or bear, but while they may not put you in the hospital instantly, they can ruin your hunt — or give you Lyme disease or West Nile virus that could put you in the hospital later.

 While there are thousands of insect repellants available, hunters face the unique problem that many game animals have a keen sense of smell.
 Running off game to save yourself from bug bites defeats the point of hunting, right?
-On the other hand, swatting mosquitoes, incessantly scratching itches, or choking on a cloud of gnats can all alert animals to your presence just as quickly.
-So, let’s take a look at some of the options that can protect you from insects and keep your hunting productive.
+On the other hand, swatting mosquitoes, incessantly scratching itches, or choking on a cloud of gnats can alert animals to your presence just as quickly.
+So, let’s take a look at some of the options that can protect you from insects and keep your hunt productive.

 Just about every hunter has heard about ThermaCELL repellants by now.
 A tiny heating element and small butane bottle work to heat up a pad soaked in insect repellant.
 The repellant vapor spreads out and creates a zone of protection around you to keep mosquitoes and other flying biters away.
 It’s harmless to you and other animals, and ThermaCELL makes a variety of the repellant with an “earth” cover scent built in specifically to keep from scaring animals away.